Quadratic Leibniz conformal algebras: Characterization of quadratic Leibniz conformal algebras

-\end{proof} \begin{remark} In this case, by Theorem \ref{th1} and Theorem \ref{th2}, if $(V,\circ )$ is not super-commutative, then the corresponding Leibniz conformal superalgebra is not a Lie conformal superalgebra.
-This provides an useful method to construct Leibniz conformal superalgebras which are not Lie conformal superalgebras. \end{remark} \begin{coro} If for any $x\in V_\alpha$, $y\in V_\beta$, $x\ast y=x\circ y+(-1)^{\alpha\beta}y\circ x$ in the quadruple $(V, \circ, \ast, [\cdot,\cdot])$, then the conditions (\ref{t1})-(\ref{t9}) are equivalent to that $(V,\circ)$ is a Novikov superalgebra and the following equalities hold:
+for $x$, $y$ and $z\in V$. \end{coro} \begin{proof} It can be easily obtained from Theorem \ref{th2}. \end{proof} \begin{remark} By Theorem \ref{th1} and Theorem \ref{th2}, if for any $x$, $y\in V$, $x\vdash y=y\dashv x$ in the quadruple $(V, \vdash, \dashv, [\cdot,\cdot])$ and $(V,\vdash )$ is not commutative, then the corresponding Leibniz conformal algebra is not a Lie conformal algebra.
+This provides an useful method to construct Leibniz conformal algebras which are not Lie conformal algebras. \end{remark} \begin{coro} If for any $x$, $y\in V$, $x\vdash y=x\dashv y$ in the quadruple $(V, \vdash, \dashv, [\cdot,\cdot])$, then the conditions (\ref{t1})-(\ref{t9}) are equivalent to that $(V,\vdash)$ is a Novikov algebra and the following equalities hold:

-for any $x\in V_\alpha$, $y\in V_\beta$ and $z\in V_\gamma$. \end{coro}
+for any $x$, $y$ and $z\in V$. \end{coro}